Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 Respecting user preferences
 ---------------------------

-One of the design goals was to behave like a good citizen:
+One of the design goals was to behave like a good web citizen:

 * respect font size preferences
 * respect reduced motion